Dimensional Analysis and Similarity

 Overview

 Chapter 5 discusses the importance of non-dimensional groups in the analysis of fluid flow data.
 The Buckingham \(\Pi\)-theorem, a systematic tool for identification of non-dimensional groups for a specific problem is presented and the concepts geometric, kinematic and dynamic similarity are introduced.
-The non-dimensional form of the Navier-Stokes equations are derived.
+Moreover, the non-dimensional form of the Navier-Stokes equations are derived in this chapter.
 The non-dimensional flow equations plays a central role in the establishment of the boundary-layer equations and will be discussed further in chapter 7.

 Roadmap